- Bats Right, Throws Right

 "A long debate ensued over Al Wagner, who was claimed by Syracuse, Rochester and Providence.
 The latter got him ..." - from an article about the Eastern League spring meeting in The New York Clipper, April 13, 1901

 Brother of Honus Wagner, Al "Butts" Wagner was older but came up to the majors later.
-In his only major league year, 1898, he played in 74 games and had 261 at-bats.
-Primarily a third baseman, neither his fielding percentage nor his range was very impressive.
+In his only major league year, 1898, he played in 74 games and had 261 at-bats, split between two teams, the Washington Senators and Brooklyn Bridegrooms.
+Primarily a third baseman, neither his fielding percentage nor his range were very impressive.

 He played in the minors from 1894 to 1906, primarily in the Eastern League.
 For five years he was a minor league teammate of Jim Connor, also a former major leaguer from the 1890s.
 In 1899 famous manager Frank Selee spoke highly of Al Wagner.
 As of 1910 it was reported that he was still in fine shape and interested in playing ball.